ron-from-nl/FinalCrypt/README.md

 Why FinalCrypt

-1. Most people choose Disk-Encryption.
-It's easier to unlock a whole drive, but Big-Brother or Malware can then also read all your files.
-Only use File-Encryption!
+1. FinalCrypt uses (symmetric) One-Time-Pad File-Encryption, which is the most unbreakable encryption there is.
-2. Most software uses recently broken AES encryption.
+2. Disk-Encryption doesn't protect against intruded virusses, spyware, malware or hackers.
+Only File-Encryption does.
-3. Soon The Shor's algorithm will instantly break all assymmetric encryption with Quantum Computers.
+3. Most encryption software uses recently broken AES.
-4. FinalCrypt uses Symmetric One Time Pad Encryption, which is the most unbreakable encryption there is.
+4. The Shor's Algorithm will soon instantly break all assymmetric encryption with Quantum Computers.
-5. FinalCrypt is the only "One Time Pad", OpenSource, Cross-Platform, (Bulk) File Encryption Software available.
+5. FinalCrypt is Free, Non-Profit, One-Time Pad File Encryption.

 Read more http://www.finalcrypt.org/